 The Associated Students of Diné College (ASDC) serves as a communication link between students and the administration.
 All currently enrolled students are members of ASDC.
-The motto of ASDC is "Students Helping Students".
+The motto of ASDC is "Students Helping Students."
 Members can take advantage of many student government opportunities in terms of leadership development, college and community life, student development, and group interactions in both intellectual and social settings.
-For more information call (928) 724-6745.
+For more information call (928) 724-6726 or (928) 724-6611.